kuanglab/FIST/README.md

 You can downloaded any Visium data (Space Ranger v1.0.0) to from [10x genomics website](https://support.10xgenomics.com/spatial-gene-expression/datasets/).
 In this tutorial, we will use a human heart dataset as an example.

 Under Visium Spatial for FFPE Demonstration (v1 Chemistry)/Visium Demonstration (v1 Chemistray) choose tab "Space Ranger v1.0.0".
-Click the "Human Heart" link, fill in the form and check the concensus to access the data.
+Click the "Human Heart" link, fill in the form and check the consent to access the data.

 We only use filtered feature-barcode matrix data and spatial coordindates provided in the download file list.
 They can also be downloaded with following links [filtered feature-barcode matrix data](https://cf.10xgenomics.com/samples/spatial-exp/1.0.0/V1_Human_Heart/V1_Human_Heart_filtered_feature_bc_matrix.tar.gz) and [spatial coordinates](https://cf.10xgenomics.com/spatial-gene-expression/datasets/V1_Human_Heart/V1_Human_Heart_spatial.tar.gz).